 Instead, I use acid to etch my knives.
-I make physical masks that are applied to each knife to protect areas I want to preserve, leaving my personal acid mix to eat away at specific areas of a blade.
-I’ve found that acid gives the cleanest, most consistent etch, making for the highest quality results possible without a computerized laser.
+First, I make and apply physical masks to each knife to protect areas I want to preserve.
+Then, after selecting the right chemicals for the job, I submerge the knives in an acid bath to eat away at the exposed areas of a blade.
+I’ve found that acid produces a very clean and consistent etch, giving the highest quality results possible without a computerized laser.

 Can I use your knives?
 Are they just for collecting?

 My hope is that you use them and love using them.